Tomislav Ivić: Galatasaray

 Ivić joined Galatasaray in 1983, He coached them for one season.
 Galatasaray finished third in the Turkish First Football League and were eliminated in quarter final of the Turkish Cup.
 He parted ways with the club at the end of the season.

+Brief spell at Benfica

+Ivić arrived on July 17, 1984, to succeed Sven-Göran Eriksson.
+However, he left on August 1 without signing a contract because the board refused to pay him in dollars.
+During that brief spell, he managed only one friendly match and Pál Csernai named to be his successor.

 Dinamo Zagreb

 Ivić returned to Yugoslavia in 1984, this time to join Dinamo Zagreb.
 Unfortunately, Dinamo Zagreb finished outside the top five, meaning they did not qualify for European football.
 After a poor result, Ivić was dismissed before the season ended.
 Zdenko Kobešćak took over as an interim coach and reached the 1984–85 Yugoslav Cup final.

 Avellino

 On July 11, 1985, Avellino presented Tomislav Ivić as the club's technical director.
 Despite his role, he would be on the bench in every match like a coach.
 He was supported by the Italian Enzo Robotti, who was officially a coach.
 After a poor start to the season, he was accused of having issues with the players and a lack of knowledge of Italian football.
 Avellino was fighting hard to avoid relegation, they earned some good results against big teams such as a 1-0 win over Inter and Roma and a draw with AC Milan and Juventus.
 The two defeats in February and a draw against Pisa, the other relegation battle team, resulted in Avellino being fourth-last on the table with one point over the relegation zone.
 Ivić was sacked on 24th February 1986 and Robotti continued his role until the end of the season.
 There was a report that Ivić did not expect to be sacked and Avellino's fans were furious with the board's decision.